roatienza/C-Programming/Experiments/Number2Words/README.md

 `Eighty nine`

 1. No brute force chain of conversion.
-You must apply an practical algorithm for int to word conversion.
+You must apply a practical algorithm for int to word conversion.